Industry Expertise · July 23, 2024

 As an employer, reach out to your bank to ask about possible refinance programs available to your staff.
 Depending on their credit history and debt-to-income ratios, your lender might be able to help.

-You can also look into setting up a benefits program where you actually match a percentage of your employees' monthly payments toward their student loans.
+You can also look into setting up a benefits program where you match a percentage of an employee's monthly payments toward their student loans.
 You could choose a percentage that's appropriate for your business—even 10% or 20% could be a huge help for your team members.
 Some companies also set a cap on total monthly contributions—for example, you might match 15% of your employee's student loan payments with a maximum monthly contribution of $150.

 Third parties mentioned are not affiliated with First-Citizens Bank & Trust Company.